Top 10 Ways to Drill Math Facts

 9. Roll Dice

 Find yourself a pair of dice to use and something to use as a counter.
 It could simply be making tick marks on a sheet of paper.
 Pick up the dice and roll them.
 If 3 and 6 appear, call out 3+6 is 9 or 3X6 is 18, depending upon the facts you’re learning.
 Keep track of all correct answers.
-Once your child knows the facts within 6, try using 2 pairs of colored dice such as red and green.
-Roll the dice, add the reds together and add the greens together, before multiplying the two numbers.
+Once your child knows the facts within 6, try using two pairs of colored dice, such as red and green.
+Roll the dice, add the reds together, and add the greens together before multiplying the two numbers.
 This allows you to work on fact groups up to 12!

 10. Dominoes

-Instead of dice, use dominoes to learn the facts.
-Instead you can play dominoes but before you can play, multiply the two numbers on it together.
+Use dominoes to learn the facts.
+Instead of dice, you can play dominoes, but before you can play, multiply the two numbers on it together.
 If it’s not right, you lose your turn!
 Again as the children become adept with the smaller numbers, start to multiply the numbers on both the dominoes being connected together.

 Memorizing the math facts may be necessary, but it doesn’t have to be dull.
-Change the method of drill constantly and alternate between games, quiet drill, and physical activities.
+Change the method of drill constantly and alternate between games, quiet drills, and physical activities.